broadinstitute/polyphonia/README.md

 Locus positions must be relative to the same [reference](#reference-genome) as that provided by `--ref`.

 Note that the loci listed in the heterozygosity table will be filtered according to the [allele filtering thresholds](#allele-filtering-thresholds) provided by `--min-readcount` and `--min-maf`.
 Not all alleles will be included in sample comparisons.

+If within-sample diversity files are provided as heterozygosity tables, then [`--min-depth`](#position-inclusion-thresholds) is set to 0.

 You can view example heterozygosity tables here: [USA-MA-Broad_CRSP-01315-2021.bam_LoFreq.vcf_heterozygosity.txt](/test/input/USA-MA-Broad_CRSP-01315-2021.bam_LoFreq.vcf_heterozygosity.txt) and [USA-MA-Broad_CRSP-01323-2021.bam_LoFreq.vcf_heterozygosity.txt](/test/input/USA-MA-Broad_CRSP-01323-2021.bam_LoFreq.vcf_heterozygosity.txt).